 From this consultation, the Steering group should develop a vision and objectives

 Generate options and actions.
 We have to take the views of the parishioners on board.
-We need to go to different groups and we are expected to try and communicate with everyone
+We need to go to different groups and we are expected to try and communicate with everyone (or at lease people who represent a wide range of ages and across the NP area).

 After the first consultations, the steering group then make a draft of the NP